Calel33/enhanced-cli-boilerplate-exp5/README.md

 - **🖥️ Modern Chat Interface**: Beautiful, responsive web UI built with Next.js and Tailwind CSS
 - **🔧 Tool Call Visualization**: See exactly which tools are being used and their results in real-time
-- **📊 Interactive Results**: Rich display of tool outputs with proper formatting
+- **📊 Interactive Tool Results**: Rich display of tool outputs with expandable results, syntax highlighting, and proper formatting
+- **✅ Tool Execution Status**: Visual indicators showing successful/failed tool executions with detailed error information
+- **🔍 Expandable Tool Details**: Click to expand tool calls and see detailed results, arguments, and execution metrics
 - **💬 Conversation History**: Persistent chat sessions with full context
 - **🎯 Real-time Updates**: Live streaming of AI responses and tool executions
 - **📱 Mobile Responsive**: Works seamlessly on desktop, tablet, and mobile devices